-Frank Worcester is a Research Assistant at Nottingham Trent University (NTU) and member of Medical Design Research Group (MDRG).
+Frank Worcester is a Research Assistant at Nottingham Trent University (NTU) and member of Medical Engineering Design Research Group (MEDRG).
 Frank’s current role is on the Innovation for Invention project (II-LA-0716-20002) developing human-computer interfaces (HCI) for both patients and medical practitioners in order to improve the sedation process for local anaesthetic, in-theatre operations.
 This includes working with partners from Nottingham University Hospitals NHS Trust, University of Nottingham, B.Braun Medical Devices Ltd. and the University of Lincoln.

-Frank supports the MDRG additionally through the use of SolidWorks and supporting undergraduate and masters students.
+Frank supports the MEDRG additionally through the use of SolidWorks and supporting undergraduate and masters students.

 Frank has attained a Distinction for a Master’s Degree in Smart Design, as well as a First Class BSc (Hons) Product Design undergraduate degree at Nottingham Trent University.
-The former final year project was a Semi-autonomous Oyster Mushroom Growing device which questioned the sustainability of current protein food farming.
-The latter enabled Frank to be sponsored by PepsiCo Europe to create a low cost embedded machine vision system for high speed manufacture, reducing costs by 99.33% with a 88% higher success rate compared to their established suppliers.
+The former enabled Frank to be sponsored by PepsiCo Europe to create a low cost embedded machine vision system for high speed manufacture, reducing costs by 99.33% with a 88% higher success rate compared to their established suppliers.
+The former final year project was a Semi-autonomous Oyster Mushroom Growing device which questioned the sustainability of current protein agricultural farming production methods.